-Income Fund: 1% per annum of the GAV of the fund
+• A management fee of 1% per annum of the Gross Asset Value (GAV) of each fund, calculated at each time the unit price is calculated and payable monthly in arrears.
 The maximum management fee that can be charged is 5% per annum.
 We will notify you in advance if we increase the fee.